Princess047/alx-system_engineering-devops/0x00-shell_basics/README.md

--script 9 for task 9 to delete my first directory -script 10 to write a command that changes directory to previous one -script 11 for task 11 to write command to list all files
+-script 9 for task 9 to delete my first directory -script 10 to write a command that changes directory to previous one -script 11 for task 11 to write command to list all files -script 12 to write a script that prints the file named 'iamfile'